evanaaron26/carted_products/README.md

 * rails server

 ```

-// break association between carted_products and orders for now
+// break association between carted_products and orders for now.
+Otherwise, an order must exist before you place a product into the cart.
+class CartedProduct
+     remove belongs_to :order

-// app/models - look at associations
+// app/models - look at the remaining association for CartedProduct.
+It belongs_to :product, which means it carted_product.product.name will be possible.

 // app/controllers - look at controllers
   add t.string :status to CartedProducts

+rails g migration AddStatustoCartedProducts status:string
+// check the controller
+rake db:migrate

 // products show.html.erb